-Chapter 5.
-Establishing Need, Level, and A Plan of Care The 20-month time clock can be stopped for breaks, the recipient is responsible for reporting breaks.
-If the recipient does not report that care is not needed during breaks i.e., summer, the 20-month time clock shall continue to count.
+The 20-month time clock can be stopped for breaks.
+If the recipient does not report that care is not needed during breaks i.e., summer, the 20-month time clock continues to count.

 Child care workers should encourage recipients to review their educational plan and set goals to complete educational and skills training programs in the allotted time frame.
 Recipients must be prepared to make alternate arrangements to accommodate child care expenses for the remaining time needed to complete their program.